-For more information, or to schedule an appointment, call (608) 757-7668.
+For more information about Academic Advising call (608) 757-7668.

 Advising, Registration and Orientation Sessions (ARO)

 All new students will are required to attend an Advising, Registration, and Orientation (ARO) session prior to registering in courses.
 During the ARO sessions, students will learn more about policies and procedures at Blackhawk Technical College, receive assistance with technology, meet with an advisor and financial aid specialist and register for courses.